Resources

 This article will delve into the responsibilities of a freight forwarder in customs clearance, with a particular focus on the involvement of a container trucking company.

 This site could be a customs warehouse or a specific area within the port where the containers are inspected by customs officials.
-The container trucking company plays a pivotal role in this stage by providing the necessary equipment and expertise to transport the containers safely and efficiently.
+The trucking company plays a pivotal role in this stage by providing the necessary equipment and expertise to transport the containers safely and efficiently.

 They work in tandem to address any challenges or delays that may arise, ensuring that goods are cleared through customs and reach their intended recipients in a timely manner.